google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/the-players.markdown

 ---

 <p class="intro">
-  A basic Service Worker Implementation only has two players.
+  A basic service worker implementation has two types of players.
 </p>

 ### Clients

 These players install and use a service worker.
 Generally, they  are web pages.
-Though there are [other types of clients](https://developer.mozilla.org/en-US/docs/Web/API/Client), this primer focuses on web page clients.
-The examples described in [What do they Do?](what-do-they-do) are all web page clients.
+Though there are [other types of clients](https://developer.mozilla.org/en-US/docs/Web/API/Client) ,  this primer focuses on web page clients.

-### Service Worker Script
+### Service worker script

 This player is a background script that acts as a network proxy for one or more clients.
-Though its name implies activity, you can almost think of a service worker as a passive player.
-It implements several events, then sits around waiting for them to be fired.
+Though its name implies activity, you can almost think of a service worker as a passive player, sitting around waiting for its events to be called.
 It can't even manipulate  its clients' DOMs.

-## Clients Don't Need Service Workers
+### Clients don't need service workers

 If you follow the principles of progressive enhancement, you'll be happy to know that clients should function without service workers.
 This sounds like a